ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 1. CppUnit XML
 1. JUnit XML

-This plugin generates reports after test builds, storing them in the project `artifacts/` build path.
+This plugin generates reports after test builds, storing them in your project `artifacts/` build path.

-With a limited amount of Ruby code, you can also add your own report generation without creating an entire Ceedling plugin.
+With a limited amount of Ruby code, you can also create your own report without creating an entire Ceedling plugin.

 # _User Beware_

-Test reports, particularly of the xUnit variety, often lack well managed standards or even much documentation at all.
+Test reports often lack well managed standards or even much documentation at all.
 Different revisions of the formats exist as do different flavors of the same version produced by different tools.

 If a test report produced by this plugin does not work for your needs or is not recognized by your report processing tool of choice, well, sadly, this is not all that uncommon.
 You have at least two options: